emiel/decode-django/README.md

 - The actual end-user use case

 ## ToDo
+- Get clarification if nodes > 27 (outside of encoding range) may be eliminated.
+Done => Eliminate them.
 - API error handling, i.e. timeouts
-- Get clarification if nodes > 27 (outside of encoding range) may be eliminated.
 - Add property based testing for codec